SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

 \subsection{Spherically symmetric solution}

 The static, spherically symmetric Schwarzchild solution is one of the most important solutions to the Einstein field equations.
 The solution to the de Sitter abelian field equations \ref{eqn:relaxed} is identical up to linear order.
-Let spacetime be covered by spherical coordinates $(t,r,\phi,\theta)$ where $\theta$ is colatitude and let the metric be the flat spacetime metric \cite{Wald:1984}, The only allowable non-zero components of the potentials are $G_{00}$ and $G_{rr}$.
-Choosing a harmonic gauge we have,
+Let spacetime be covered by spherical coordinates $(t,r,\phi,\theta)$ where $\theta$ is colatitude and let the metric be the flat spacetime metric \cite{Wald:1984}, Choosing a harmonic gauge the equations for the potentials can be found by the general Green's function solution \cite{Will:2006} to the relaxed field equations \ref{eqn:relaxed}, where $h_{\mu\nu} = (G_{\mu\nu} - \eta_{\mu\nu})/2$ and $\mathcal{C}$ is the past lightcone.
+Given a form for the stress-energy tensor, $J_{00} = M\delta(r)$ and $J_{rr} = M\delta(r)$, the solutions to the integral equation (in spherical coordinates) give the potential pseudotensor: with the boundary conditions such that $G_{\mu\nu}\rightarrow \eta_{\mu\nu}$ as $r\rightarrow\infty$.
+This is also the linearized Schwarzchild solution to the Einstein equations \cite{Wald:1984}.

-Placing the source at the origin, in spherical coordinates, its tensor has components $T_{00}=T_{rr}=\rho$ such that its density is $\rho=M\delta(r)$.
-Recalling the flat space boundary conditions that $G_{\mu\nu}\rightarrow \eta_{\mu\nu} $ as $r\rightarrow\infty$, the solutions to the field equations are: This is the linearized Schwarzchild solution to the Einstein equations \cite{Wald:1984} but, for this Yang-Mills field theory, it is exact for all spherically symmetric bodies, including black holes.